hammer-mt/thumb/README.md

 # thumb

-A simple prompt optimization library for LLMs built on Langchain and Gradio.
+A simple prompt testing library for LLMs built on Langchain and Gradio.

 ## Quick start